 Cleveland Music Video Shoot with the new RED Komodo Camera - Small but Dangerous

-Part of the fun of working for a video production company as a Director of Photography is landing the gigs that allow the opportunity to work (aka play) with new equipment.
+Part of the fun of working for a video production company in Cleveland as a Director of Photography is landing the gigs that allow the opportunity to work (aka play) with new equipment.

 John Stanchina, Director of Photography at Cleveland video production company,